-Course Code:FLC 101
+Course Code:FLC 101 Credit Units: 02 Teaching hours: 2

 There are many dialects spoken in China, but the language which will help you through wherever you go is Mandarin, or Putonghua, as it is called in Chinese.
 The most widely spoken forms of Chinese are Mandarin, Cantonese, Gan, Hakka, Min, Wu and Xiang.
 The course aims at familiarizing the student with the basic aspects of speaking ability of Mandarin, the language of Mainland China.
 The course aims at training students in practical skills and nurturing them to interact with a Chinese person.